-While you’re less likely to get sunburnt during fall and winter months, your unprotected skin is still being exposed to UVA rays.
+You’re less likely to get sunburnt during fall and winter months, however your unprotected skin is still exposed to damaging UVA rays.
 UVA rays penetrate deeply into the dermis, the skin’s thickest layer, causing premature aging and contributing to skin cancer development.

 Sun damage that causes skin cancer is cumulative.
-The threat of sunburn is less imminent during autumn and winter making it easy to forget sunscreen and protective clothing during a mid-winter hike or bike ride, but it all adds up.
+The threat of sunburn is less imminent during autumn and winter, making it easy to forget to wear sunscreen and protective clothing when venturing outdoors for a mid-winter hike or bike ride.
 The cloudy, foggy weather during the colder months can also trick people into thinking that they can go outdoors without sun protection.
-Even when there is thick cloud and fog, up to 80% of UVA rays are still able to penetrate through to the earth’s surface, and damage to your skin adds up over time.
+Even when there are thick clouds and fog, up to 80% of UVA rays are still able to penetrate through to the earth’s surface, and damage to your skin adds up over time.

 For those that love hiking, running and exploring the outdoors during the colder months, protect your skin as though it’s still the middle of summer.
-Apply a broad spectrum SPF daily and consider wearing a wide-brimmed hat.
-When active in the outdoors, wear sun protective clothing.
+Apply a broad-spectrum SPF sunscreen daily, consider wearing a wide-brimmed hat, and wear sun protective clothing.
 Solbari has a great range of sun protective clothing that is suitable for a wide range of outdoor activities all year round.
-Click here to view our range of sun protective clothing.

-The arrival of winter is a great time to contact your dermatologist for your annual skin check to stay on top of any skin concerns you might have.
+With the arrival of the cooler months, it is a great time to contact your dermatologist for your annual skin check to stay on top of any skin concerns you might have.

 Tips for sun protection during the colder months